nyno-kb/python-101/setup.md

 Follow these steps to complete the installation:

-1. Select the box ***"Install launcher for all users"*** this allows all users of the computer to use the Python launcher application.
+1. Select the box ***"Install launcher for all users"*** this allows all users of the computer to use the Python launcher application
-2. Select the box ***"Add Python 3.x to PATH"*** this enables you to launch Python from the command line.
+2. Select the box ***"Add Python 3.x to PATH"*** this enables you to launch Python from the command line
-3. You’ll be shown a window that tells you the install destination and how much space it will take.
-You most likely don’t want to change the default location.
+3. Click Install Now
-4. Press ***Continue*** a few times until you’re asked to agree to the software license agreement.
-Then click ***Agree***.
+4. Click the "Disable path length limit".
+This removes the limitation of the path lenghts and can smoothe over any issues in the future with the path length
-5. Certificates?
+5. Press close to finish the installation

 Congratulations—you now have the latest version of Python 3 on your computer!